Walk 56: Thrapston Town Centre: The Star Spangled Banner

 IMG_7313

-It would have been good if the pub / hotel’s website above had included a section on the history of this place.
-It was built in the 19th century as a county police station & also had a small courtroom.
-The heritage site says that the small adjacent lane led to the cells from where people were transferred to Bedford prison
+The Court House was built in the 19th century as a county police station & also had a small courtroom.
+The small adjacent lane led to the cells from where people were transferred to Bedford prison

 IMG_7317

-5. Continue up Huntingdon Road until we reach the signpost to the Baptist Church
+5. Continue up Huntingdon Road until you reach the signpost to the Baptist Church

 IMG_7319